| |

 salt along the Grand Canal, China's primary north-south inland

+waterway.
 However, after 1911 these groups had shifted their activities to

 the cities of central China, and in particular to Shanghai, China's